JJB8223/ShakeAndPour/docs/DesignDoc.md

 We considered the MVVM architecture and object-oriented design principles while making this diagram, as each class is encapsulated with a certain amount of functions that can all interact with each other to make the product.

+### 1. Single responsibility

+Single responsibility is the principle that each class in a program's design should handle exactly one task.
+This results in smaller, more focused classes and makes code easier to understand and modify.

+We use single responsibility throughout our design, as can be seen in the tiers and layers diagram.
+In the View tier, each component and service is responsible for implementing a logical set of functionality.
+For example, the shopping cart component is responsible for displaying the shopping cart and allowing the user to modify its contents.
+The kit service is responsible for handling API requests related to kits.
+In the ViewModel tier, each controller is responsible for handling requests related to one group: kits, products, shopping carts, and users.
+In the Model tier, each data representation class represents 1 type of object: Users, Kits, Products, Shopping Carts, and Shopping Cart Kits.

+### 2. Pure Fabrication

+Pure fabrication is the concept that in order to achieve a simple and easy to understand architecture, a system often needs to invent classes or entities that are not part of the domain model.
+These classes are often managers of data or other objects that are difficult to logically structure without a fabricated class.

+We use pure fabrication throughout our system and it can be seen in our tiers and layers diagram.
+Our View tier uses services to manage API calls, which are not a stated domain entity.
+However, by using angular services to manage these calls we allow the functionality to be reused by multiple components.
+This makes editing and testing code in the View tier much easier.
+In the ViewModel tier we do the same thing.
+Controller classes are not domain entities, but by using them we are able to manage calls to the API in a much more structured way.
+Finally, in the Model Tier, we use FileDAO classes to manage data on the server side.
+These are again not domain entities, but allows the system to easily handle data management.

-> _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
+> _**[Sprint 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_